mwwhited-forks/dotnet-libs/docs/sbom/BillOfMaterials.md

 System.Drawing.Graphics
 System.Drawing.Icon

-Unix support is disabled by default.
+Since .NET 7, non-Windows platforms are not supported, even with the runtime configuration switch.
 See https://aka.ms/systemdrawingnonwindows for more information.

 ### System.Formats.Asn1 (8.0.0)